 This covers specific removal and relocation costs, which can include removals; lodging or travelling allowance; disconnecting and reconnecting utilities; and certain professional fees (e.g. estate agents and solicitors).

 We offer membership to the Local Government Pension Scheme.
 Contributions range from 5.5% to 12.5% of pensionable pay based on earnings.

 More annual leave from day one

-Normally, Surrey employees receive 24 days annual leave plus bank holidays, only increasing to 28 days after five years’ service (pro-rata if part time).
+Normally, Surrey employees receive 24 days annual leave plus bank holidays, only increasing to 28 days after two years' service (pro-rata if part time).